Veto on the law on tents JAMnews

-Georgian President Salome Zurabishvili said that she will veto the law “On Assemblies and Manifestations”.
+Georgian President Salome Zurabishvili said that she would veto the law “On Assemblies and Manifestations”.

-“The frivolous and cynical statements of the parliamentary majority are disrespectful to the society.
+“The frivolous and cynical statements of the parliamentary majority are disrespectful to society.

 The President of Georgia recalled that as early as June 22, 2022, she declared that she would use the right of veto against any laws that contradict the democratic construction of the country and the spirit of the EU recommendations.
 Accordingly, the President will veto the law “On Assemblies and Manifestations”, which restricts the freedom of assembly and expression,” Salome Zurabishvili wrote.